-Alternative Minimum Tax.
-For income generated for tax years ending after January 1, 2023, the Internal Revenue Code imposes an alternative minimum tax at a rate of 15% on a base of regular taxable income plus certain tax preferences, less an exemption amount, referred to as "alternative minimum taxable income.
+Corporate Alternative Minimum Tax.
+For income generated for tax years ending after January 1, 2023, the Internal Revenue Code imposes an alternative minimum tax at a rate of 15% on a base of regular taxable income plus certain tax preferences, less an exemption amount, referred to as "alternative minimum taxable income", for corporations having average annual financial statement income exceeding \$1 billion.
 The Tax Cuts and Jobs Act repealed the alternative minimum tax for income generated for tax years beginning after January 1, 2018 and ending before December 31, 2022, wherein the 2022 Inflation Reduction Act reinstated the alternative minimum tax for tax years beginning January 1, 2023 or later.
 The alternative minimum tax is payable to the extent tax computed this way exceeds tax computed by applying the regular tax rates to regular taxable income.
 Certain payments of alternative minimum tax may be used as credits against regular tax liabilities in future years.
-At December 31, 2022, Cullman Bancorp, Inc. had no minimum tax credit carryovers.
+For tax year 2023, Cullman Bancorp, Inc. and Cullman Savings Bank were not subject to alternative minimum tax and had no minimum tax credit carryovers as of December 31, 2023.

 Net Operating Loss Carryovers.
 As a result of the Tax Cuts and Jobs Act generally, a financial institution may carry net operating losses forward indefinitely, if incurred after December 31, 2017.
-At December 31, 2022, Cullman Bancorp, Inc. had no federal net operating loss carryforwards
+At December 31, 2023, Cullman Bancorp, Inc. had no federal net operating loss carryforwards